 Search the collections

-- This is a sepia toned postcard of the southern facade of the Exhibition Building circa 1905.
-The postcard, which is unused, was printed in Great Britain for Valentine & Sons Publishing Co.
+- This is a colour postcard of the Exhibition Building showing the west side of the southern facade with the gardens, pathway and fence in the foreground, circa 1905.
+The postcard, which is unused, was printed in Great Britain for Valentine & Sons' Publishing Co.
+Ltd., Melbourne.

 The Exhibition Building was built for the 1880 Melbourne International Exhibition, which opened to visitors on 1 October 1880.
 On 9 May 1901, it hosted the opening of the First Commonwealth Parliament of Australia.
 By the early 20th century, picture postcards of the Exhibition Building were a popular Melbourne souvenir.